bobi2024/node/SECURITY.md

 ## Bug bounty program

-In line with our strategy of being the safest way for users to access crypto:
+In line with our strategy of being the safest way for users to crypto:

 + Coinbase will be extending our [best-in-industry][1] million-dollar [HackerOne bug bounty program][2] to cover the Base network, the Base bridge contracts, and Base infrastructure.